oznogon/gattaibushido-public/rules/01_intro.md

 #### Jokers

-The combined Deck includes *four* Joker cards, which serve as special Pacing and Escalation intensifiers.
-Jokers are shuffled into the Deck face-*up*, and when they reach the top they trigger escalation events called **Omens**, which allow Coach to take hard actions against the Team.
+Each Deck includes *two* Joker cards, which serve as special Pacing and Escalation intensifiers.
+Jokers are shuffled into the Deck face-*up*.
+When a Joker is revealed at the top of the Pilots' or Coach's Deck, they trigger **Boons** and **Omens**, respectively.
+Boons let the Pilots recharge a bit, while Omens allow Coach to take hard actions against the Team.

 ### Coach